kovachben/BlackjackERAU/README.md

 - Rename Makefile.txt to just Makefile
 - Run make file by typing "make"
 - Type the executable "Blackjack" and the program begins
+- Between each run type "make clean" to remove the executable files from the directory

 Gameplay Rules: